algorandfoundation/nft_voting_tool/docs/architecture-decisions/2023-03-02_voting-design.md

 To prevent an account voting multiple times the smart contract can store the vote answers in box storage and ensure they have not been set yet when accepting a vote.

-To ensure minimum balance requirement is catered for box storage the vote creator can send enough ALGOs to cover all possible box storage use for the maximum number of voters to the smart contract account after smart contract creation.
-This would then require the deletion of the boxes at vote closure (which could take many transactions depending on the number of votes) and a transfer of the ALGOs back to the vote creator.
+To ensure minimum balance requirement is catered for box storage the voting round creator can send enough ALGOs to cover all possible box storage use for the maximum number of voters to the smart contract account after smart contract creation.
+This would then require the deletion of the boxes at vote closure (which could take many transactions depending on the number of votes) and a transfer of the ALGOs back to the voting round creator.

 **Pros**